 - Pay off any high-interest consumer debt.
-It’s hard to build assets when you’re dragged down by liabilities.
-A new report out from the Urban Institute indicates that nearly one-in-three Americans have debt in collections — you know, that’s when you get nasty calls from unforgiving call centers that purchased your debt for pennies on the dollar from credit card companies and medical care providers, among others.
-71 million people!
+It’s hard to build assets when liabilities drag you down.
+A recent report from the Urban Institute indicates that nearly 30% of Americans have debt in collections — you know, that’s when you get nasty calls from unforgiving call centers that purchased your debt for pennies on the dollar from credit card companies and medical care providers, among others.
+64 million people!
 The economic and emotional toll of consumer debt, especially at astronomical rates, makes it financial enemy number one (or, in this case, number three).

 - Build at least one month’s worth of living expenses in emergency savings.
 Savings is the first line of defense against cancerous consumer debt.
+My favorite budgeting software–YNAB (You Need A Budget)–is designed to help you get to the one-month-ahead mark.
 Yes, of course I’d like you to have more than a month saved, but the next priority is just too good to put off …

 - Earn free money by taking advantage of your company’s 401(k) match.
 Many companies offer to incentivize employee retirement savings by matching, up to a certain amount, the percentage of your salary that you contribute to the company retirement plan.
 They may match 100% of the first 3% of your salary that you elect to save, or 50% of the first 6%.
 In any case, give yourself a guaranteed rate of return by gobbling up those matching contributions from your employer.
 If not, you’re leaving money on the table.